webvijayi/CookFast/README.md

 *   **Dark Mode:** Toggle between light and dark themes for comfortable viewing.
 *   **Built with Modern Tech:** Next.js, React, TypeScript, Tailwind CSS.
 *   **JSON Export:** Download a structured JSON file with project details and document sections for AI IDE integration (e.g., Cursor, Windsurf, Aider).
+*   **Stop Generation:** Cancel an ongoing documentation generation process if needed.
+*   **Retry Generation:** Easily retry the generation process if it fails or if you want to attempt generation again with the same inputs.

 ---
 ## 🧑‍🍳 Frequently Asked Questions